Policies

 Canvas Data was designed to support teaching and learning, not to detect academic dishonesty.

-Learn more from the Poorvu Center (link is external)
+Learn more from the Poorvu Center

 Close up of a stone carving of Yale's coat of arms features an open book and Yale's motto, Lux et Veritas